 Medications are a common treatment.
 So common in fact, many patients take multiple medications.
 Although medication is supposed to make you better, that is not always the case.
 Can your medication make you sicker?
 Unfortunately, yes.
 Fortunately, there are steps you can take to reduce your risk of problems associated with medication.

 Americans take a lot of medication!

-We are taking a lot of pills!
-Research estimates that in any given week, 4 out of 5 adults will use prescription medicines, over-the-counter (OTC) drugs, or dietary supplements of some sort.
+We take a lot of pills!
+Researchers estimate that in any given week, 4 out of 5 adults will use prescription medicines, over-the-counter (OTC) drugs, or dietary supplements of some sort.
 Nearly 1/3 of adults will take five or more different medications.

 What is an adverse drug reaction (ADR)?

 An adverse drug reaction (ADR) occurs when a patient has an unexpected or dangerous reaction to a medication.
 A patient may develop an ADR after a single dose of medication, from the prolonged use of a drug, or when there is a negative interaction between 2 or more medications.

 More specifically, The American Society of Health-System Pharmacists (ASHP) defines an ADR as “any unexpected, unintended, undesired, or excessive response to a drug that:

 - Requires stopping the drug

 - Requires a change in the drug therapy

 - Leads to a modification of dose (except for minor dosage adjustments)